a-dridi/template_joomla3-module/README.md

 Use this template to create an installable Joomla template.

-If you want to install your template, then you can zip your Joomla module folder and install it through the installer in the administration section of Joomla.
+If you want to install your template, then you can zip your Joomla module folder (which is also this repository) and install it through the installer in the administration section of Joomla.

 # STEPS todo to adjust your Joomla module